linusjf/RIAY/May.md

 Devotional prayers interspersed throughout the text—the _Our Father_, _Hail Mary_, and _Glory Be_—anchor the reflection in worship.
 They echo the painting’s themes: grace, intercession, and the quiet majesty of a God who serves.

 In sum, Bloch’s masterpiece and the accompanying meditation reveal a Christ who transforms the ordinary with quiet power, asking not for admiration but offering love.
 The miracle at Cana, like all his works, whispers that divinity dwells among us, often unseen, always giving.

-_Note: This summary adheres to Lewis’s clarity and concision, blending analysis with a contemplative tone.
-Line spacing and markdown formatting ensure readability._

 ## May 16,2025